REVOgati/Ecommerce_Consumer_Behaviour/README.md

  - The goal is to determine product purchase and re-ordering patterns in relation to consumer behaviour.

- - Therefore, the analysis will consists of the following 4 and their details to follow after in the phase: [Exploratory Data Analysis](#exploratory-data-analysis) to give you a full overview of the analysis process.
+ - Therefore, the analysis will consists of the following target areas:

 	**1. Customer Segmentation:**\
  			- What are the distinct customer segments?\